KEITHBOTTLNEKK/Bottlnekk2h/replit.md

 ## Overview

 A premium, Apple-inspired web application for home service businesses (plumbing, HVAC, electrical) to identify and quantify revenue losses from missed phone calls, after-hours opportunities, and abandoned calls.
 It features a high-contrast black minimalist design and a multi-step diagnostic flow that analyzes phone system data to deliver impactful financial insights.
-The project aims to provide a diagnostic tool and a marketing landing page to attract and convert prospects, offering a clear path to understanding and recovering lost revenue.
+The diagnostic tool serves as the primary user acquisition vehicle, providing a clear path to understanding and recovering lost revenue.

 ## User Preferences